Marble Carving lessons

 What does it cost?

-Project fees vary, but as a general guideline, a small project such as a hand, foot, or simple decorative piece will cost 700 euros.
-'Mask' casts (such as Bernini's St. Teresa, or L'inconnue de la Seine) and small scale busts will cost 1000 Euros.
-Full busts start at 1500 Euros but could be higher, depending on complexity; and small figures will be priced individually.
+Project fees vary, but as a general guideline, a small project such as a hand, foot, or small torso like the one you see here, will cost 1800 euros.
+These will take from two to three weeks to complete.
+Full busts start at 1800 Euros but could be higher, depending on complexity and dimensions of the marble needed; and small figures will be priced individually.
+Both figures and portraits take longer as well, and that will also be reflected in the price.
 All prices include the necessary marble, use of plaster cast if the student does not bring their own, use of all tools and materials needed, and of course the instruction.
 All a student needs to provide for is personal safety equipment - ear protection, eye protection, a good dust mask, a hat or cap to keep dust out of hair, and safety gloves.
 A basic set of personal safety gear should not run more than 40 euros.

 Sign me up!